Yeet2042/devpool-workflow-api/README.md

 Workflow-API is a RESTful API built with NestJS, designed to streamline budget management and workflow processes within organizations.
 Providing a user-friendly interface and robust backend architecture.

 ## Important Note
 To run the project successfully, ensure to run the backend service as well.
-Alternatively, you can run the [Workflow-Integration](https://github.com/Yeet2042/devpool-workflow-integration) project, which connects the [Workflow-API](https://github.com/Yeet2042/devpool-workflow-app) with the Angular frontend.
+Alternatively, you can run the [Workflow-Integration](https://github.com/Yeet2042/devpool-workflow-integration) project, which connects the [Workflow-API](https://github.com/Yeet2042/devpool-workflow-app) with the Angular frontend ([Workflow-APP](https://github.com/Yeet2042/devpool-workflow-app)).

 ## Requrement
 - PostgreSQL